top of page

 April - Workplace Stress Management: Focus on communication skills, conflict resolution, and building healthy team dynamics as projects ramp up.

 May - Mental Health Awareness Month: Refresh resources, conduct mental health first aid training, and celebrate workers who've sought help.
-Address the stresses of being a Mom and working in construction when schedules can be challenging to navigate.

 June - Men's Health Month: Address male-specific mental health challenges, stress from being a father, and emotional expression.